eccentricOrange/personal-blogs/docs/misconceptions.md

 ## 2. What do you actually do with Git?

 {: .warning }
 > This article doesn't give you resources to actually learn Git hands-on, as I've discussed that on the [Tools page](tools#1---git-for-source-control).
-This is a more theoretical explanation that specifically addresses the confusion I've seen in beginners.
+This is a more theoretical explanation that addresses the confusion I've seen in beginners.

-Many programmers have heard of [Git](https://git-scm.com/), and the corresponding online services like [GitHub](https://github.com/), [GitLab](https://gitlab.com/), and [Bitbucket](https://bitbucket.org/).
+Many programmers have heard of [Git](https://git-scm.com/), and the related online services like [GitHub](https://github.com/), [GitLab](https://gitlab.com/), and [Bitbucket](https://bitbucket.org/).
 Yet many beginners struggle to use it effectively, and there seems to be need for a standard explanation of how these different tools fit together.

 {: .tldr }
 > * Git is just a tool (**an app,** if you will) that tracks changes to a project (called a repository) over time
 > * GitHub, GitLab, and Bitbucket are online services that **host Git repositories**
+> * The `.git` folder makes a project folder a Git repository, and contains all the history and metadata needed for the Git tool to work
-> * These services provide a way to **share your code** with others, and use cloud storage without grappling with traditional cloud storage services like Google Drive or Dropbox
+> * These services provide a way to **share your code** with others, and use cloud storage without grappling with traditional cloud storage services like Google Drive or Dropbox.
+These services use and "understand" the `.git` folder to provide a web interface to the Git repository

 ### Suggested mental model